 - And, of course, grumbling …

-Off message Katrina left me realizing that first-generation immigrants like myself can never be truly American.
+Off message on modernism & race.
+Katrina left me realizing that first-generation immigrants like myself can never be truly American.
 There are actually two things that bring this realization home, only one of them operating in Katrina's case.

 Well, we must rest our hopes in the coming generation.
 My children are as American as can be, and I am sure they will swoon over "The Waste Land" and Ulysses, and jump on chairs squealing and skirt-clutching in the approved manner at the r-word, just as true Americans should.